-If you are the victim of a crime and do not want to pursue action within the College Behavior Education Process or the criminal justice system, you may still want to consider making a confidential report.
-With your permission, the Dean of Students (423/636-7315 or x5315) or a designee can file a report on the details of the incident without revealing your identity.
-The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.
+Tusculum College encourages anyone who is a victim or witness to any crime to promptly report the incident to Campus Safety or Student Affairs.
+Tusculum College is obligated to report crimes (except sexual assault) to our local law enforcement agency.
+In situations where applicable, the Dean of Students (423/636-7315 or x5315) or a designee can file a report on the details of the incident without revealing your identity.
 With such information, the College can keep an accurate record of the number of incidents involving students, determine where there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crimes statistics for the institution.